 Variable Description api_discovery Set this variable to true to switch on API discovery.
-To switch off API discovery, set it to false.
-The default value is true. discovery_initial_period The initial time in hours during which APIs are discovered in your API ecosystem.
-The default and minimum value is 1-hour. discovery_update_interval The time interval in hours at which any new discovered APIs are reported.
-The default and minimum value is 1-hour. discovery_subpath The number of subpaths that is discovered in an API.
-The minimum value is 1 and maximum value is 6.
-For more information, see Discovery Subpaths on page 324. url_limit Defines the maximum number of URLs that are reported in a discovered API.
+To switch off API discovery, set it to false. discovery_initial_period The initial time in hours during which APIs are discovered in your API ecosystem.
+The API traffic must be continued for some time after the discovery_initial_period for APIs to be discovered. discovery_update_interval The time interval in hours at which any new discovered APIs are reported. discovery_subpath The number of subpaths that is discovered in an API.
+The minimum value is 1 and maximum value is 3.
+See Discovery Subpaths on page 205for more information.

+Variable Description This variables defines the number of URLs that are reported in a discovered API.